Empirical Measures and Strong Laws of Large Numbers in Categorical Probability

 \subsubsection{Kolmogorov Powers and IID Morphisms}

-Suppose now that all $X_i$ are identical, which is the case of interest for us in the rest of this article.
-Then we also write $X^\N$ for the Kolmogorov product $\bigotimes_{i \in \N} X$, and similarly ${f^\N : X^\N \to Y^\N}$ for morphisms.
-In this case, we refer to $X^\N$ as a \newterm{Kolmogorov power}.
+Suppose now that all $f_i : X_i \to Y_i$ are identical, which is the case of interest for us in the rest of this article.
+Then we also write $X^\N$ for the Kolmogorov product $\bigotimes_{i \in \N} X$ and refer to it as a \newterm{Kolmogorov power}.
+Similarly, we denote the infinite parallel composite of countably many instances of $f$ by ${f^\N : X^\N \to Y^\N}$.
+0.25\baselineskip